 If the Will included other executors they can generally apply for probate.
 However, if there were no others, or they have renounced too, then someone must apply to the Court to be appointed as administrator.

 An administrator has to be appointed to deal with their estate.
 The rules of intestacy give an order in which preference is given to family members to take over as administrator.
 If there is just one person entitled (e.g. spouse, or sole surviving child), they may renounce (give up) their role as administrator.
 The option to act then passes to the next relative in line.
 If more than one person is entitled (e.g. two children), then they don’t need to renounce their role, as the one who wishes to act simply does.
 The others don’t need to formally renounce.

 Why is it so formal to give up your role as executor?

 If you are acting as an executor in a Will (but not an administrator where there was not a Will), you can just leave the role of probate process to the other executor(s) under the option of ‘power reserved’.
 Then you can become involved later if necessary.
 An executor with power reserved doesn’t need to do anything further.

 How do I obtain ‘power reserved’?

 If you are dealing with probate yourself, the Probate Registry will deal with this, based on the information you provide on the probate application.
-If we are involved, we will create the document known as a “notice to a non-proving executor”.
+If we are involved, we can arrange to have the document known as a “notice to a non-proving executor” created.